jasonbrown-alis/build/docs/guides/how-to-guides/auto-generated-docs.md

 ## Writing guides and samples

-The initial state (after a product creation) of the `docs` directory should resemble the folder structure depicted below, ie. must then have an `index.md` file at the root of `docs` as well as `guides`, `reference` and `samples` sub-directories each containing an `index.md` directory.
+The initial state (after a product creation) of the `docs` directory should resemble the folder structure depicted below, i.e. must then have an `index.md` file at the root of `docs` as well as `guides`, `reference` and `samples` subdirectories each containing an `index.md` directory.

 ```
 docs